-Here's what you should know.
+Here's what you should know about dogs eating bones 🦴️

-“This is based mostly on the type of bone,” Dr. Tu told The Dodo.
-“While a dog's stomach acid is able to digest boney substances, if a dog eats a large amount of thick bones, that can be hard to digest.”
+And according to Dr. Tu, if a bone isn’t chewed well and is swallowed whole, it’ll likely not digest in the stomach, which can cause some major problems.“While a dog's stomach acid is able to digest boney substances, if a dog eats a large amount of thick bones, that can be hard to digest,” Dr. Tu said.

-Because of this, Dr. Tu said, if a bone isn’t chewed well and is swallowed whole, then it’ll likely not digest in the stomach and can progress to an intestinal obstruction — a life-threatening condition that requires emergency treatment and possibly surgery to resolve.
+If your dog can’t digest it, the bone can progress to an intestinal obstruction — a life-threatening condition that requires emergency treatment and possibly surgery to resolve.

 “One of my most memorable radiographs was from a Yorkie who got into a trash can, and when the owners walked in, the dog quickly swallowed what was in front of him,” Dr. Tu said.
-“Unfortunately what he swallowed was a drumstick bone that was exactly the length of his esophagus — basically the length of his neck — and the poor dog had this bone that was stuck with no way to be swallowed and potentially causing choking.”
+“Unfortunately, what he swallowed was a drumstick bone that was exactly the length of his esophagus — basically the length of his neck — and the poor dog had this bone that was stuck with no way to be swallowed and potentially causing choking.”

-But chewing on bones doesn’t just bother your pup’s stomach — it can also hurt his mouth.
+Chewing on bones doesn’t just bother your pup’s stomach — it can also hurt his mouth.

-“Many bones are too hard for a dog's teeth, and chewing on bones can cause enamel damage or even fracture teeth, both of which in turn can result in dental disease, infection, and oral pain/sensitivity,” Dr. Tu said.
+“Many bones are too hard for a dog's teeth, and chewing on bones can cause enamel damage or even fracture teeth, both of which in turn can result in dental disease, infection and oral pain/sensitivity,” Dr. Tu said.